Harby, Nottinghamshire

-Harby is the easternmost village in the English county of Nottinghamshire.
-The nearest city is Lincoln, over the border in Lincolnshire.
+Harby is a village and civil parish in the Newark and Sherwood district of Nottinghamshire, England.
+It is close to Doddington, Lincolnshire, and is the easternmost settlement in Nottinghamshire, the boundary separating the two.
 According to the 2011 census, it had a population of 336, up from 289 at the 2001 census.
+It increased to 346 at the 2021 census.

 Heritage

 Eleanor of Castile

 The parish church of All Saints' was built in 1875–1876 in Early English style.
 In the east wall of the tower is a statue in memory of Eleanor of Castile, Queen Consort of King Edward I of England.
 She died at the nearby house of Richard de Weston on 28 November 1290.
 The moated site of Weston's house is to the west of the church.
 The Queen's body was transported to London for burial.
 The King ordered Eleanor crosses to be built at each place where her body had rested overnight on the journey.